knetikmedia/knetikcloud-csharp-net20-client/docs/UsersApi.md

         {

             var apiInstance = new UsersApi();
-            var passwordReset = new ModelARequestToResetAUsersPasswordByUsingAKnownUserProperty(); // ModelARequestToResetAUsersPasswordByUsingAKnownUserProperty | An object containing one of three methods to look up a user (optional)
+            var passwordReset = new PasswordResetRequest(); // PasswordResetRequest | An object containing one of three methods to look up a user (optional)

             try
             {